Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Baltimore has combined with its opponents to score more than 45.5 points in five of nine games this season.
+- Baltimore and its opponents have combined to put up more than 44.5 points in five of nine games this season.

-- Chicago has combined with its opponents to score more than 45.5 points in three of nine games this season.

-- The two teams combine to average 42.4 points per game, 3.1 less than the over/under in this contest.
+- Sunday's total is 2.1 points higher than the combined 42.4 PPG average of the two teams.

-- The 49 points per game these two squads have allowed their opponents to score this season are 3.5 more than the 45.5 over/under in this contest.
+- These two squads surrender a combined 49 points per game, 4.5 more than this contest's over/under.

-- Ravens games this season feature an average total of 48.8 points, a number 3.3 points higher than Sunday's over/under.
+- The Ravens and their opponents have scored an average of 48.8 points per game in 2020, 4.3 more than Sunday's total.

-- In 2020, games involving the Bears have averaged a total of 43.8 points, 1.7 fewer than this game's set over/under.
+- The 43.8 PPG average total in Bears games this season is 0.7 points fewer than this game's over/under.

 Ravens stats and trends

-- In Baltimore's nine games this season, it has three wins against the spread.
+- Baltimore has played nine games, with three wins against the spread.

-- The Ravens have yet to cover the spread this season when favored by 4.5 points or more in five chances.
+- The Ravens have been favored by 4.5 points or more five times this season and have not covered the spread in any of them.

-- Baltimore's games this year have gone over the point total five times in nine opportunities (55.6%).
+- Baltimore's games this year have hit the over on five of nine set point totals (55.6%).

-- When Baltimore piles up over 348.9 yards, the team is 2-5 against the spread and 5-2 overall.
+- When Baltimore churns out over 348.9 yards, the team is 2-5 against the spread and 5-2 overall.

 - The Ravens have turned the ball over three more times (12 total) than the Bears have forced a turnover (9) this season.